Have you been scared recently by a new - or recurrent - bout of back pain?

 The correlation between lack of hip internal rotation and extension range of motion with incidence of low back pain is well documented. 🤔👩🏻🏫 Here’s one quick and easy screening tool to check your range of motion. 🧐 Standing in neutral spine flex the hip and rotate the lower leg inward and outward, slowly so that nothing else moves.
 This is isolating of your hip internal vs external range of motion.
 The two should be equal, internal = external and R= L. ⚖️ You can see I’m not perfectly symmetrical! 🤷🏻♀️🤫 Now let’s check hip extension.
 Again stand tall in neutral spine and let’s see 👀 how far the leg can extend behind the body arching the low back. 🚫 Ideally you’d be able to demo 10-20 degrees of motion here. 💯 Studies tell us that a lot of people have difficulty reaching neutral hip extension, let alone 10-degrees past neutral! 😟🙈 So let’s find neutral in our kneeling hip flexor stretch. 👍 🔑keys: ✔️Stack the hip over the knee ✔️Rock the pelvis into a slight posterior tilt. ✔️Don’t worry about lunging forward, we are just trying to get neutral extension here without jamming the hip. 💡 ✔️raise the same side arm and side bend in the opposite direction to From here you can release into a longer line runner’s lunge.
 Try rocking forward and back, up and down until you find the sweet spot 👌 Hang for a handful of deep breaths in each position, then follow up with some simple strength support on all 4’s. 🧘🏻♀️💪 Now re-check your motion and see if you made some gains! 🤞 enjoy your new mobility! 🧘🏻♀️👏🙏 #yogaforlowbackpain #hipstretches #stretchesforlowerbackpain #hipopener #hipflexorstretch #alignment #posture #mobility #hipmobility #physicaltherapist #physicaltherapy #yogaismytherapy #yogateacher #balancedbodyyoga #theyogasuites #spinecare #spinehealth #mobilehipshappyspine

-Bilateral deficits correlate with low back pain whereas unilateral deficits tie in more with sacroiliac joint dysfunction.
+Bilateral (both leg) limitations correlate with low back pain whereas one-sided deficits tie in more with sacroiliac joint dysfunction.

-Tight hip flexors means loss of hip extension mobility, and because the body is brilliant it knows to just move up the chain and take the mobility from somewhere else.
+Tight hip flexors means loss of hip extension mobility, and because the body is brilliant at knowing how to adapt, it knows to just move up the chain and take the mobility from somewhere else.

 Your lumbar spine.